pasha-bolokhov/freedoc/README.md

 Whether you are using React components with capital letters, Angular components with custom tags and custom attributes, they are all transparent to FreeDoc

+Python and YAML are good examples of languages where formatting gives meaning to the contents.
+*Talk more about difficulty of maintaining formatting, and why it is easy in the case of YAML*

 ## Syntax